ablestack/graphql-codegen-hasura/README.md

 Generates [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) gql mutations and queries for every _Fragment_ defined in the targeted (code) documents.

 See [demo/src/autogen/hasura/gql-from-documents.ts](https://github.com/ahrnee/graphql-codegen-hasura/tree/master/demo/src/autogen/hasura) for generated output files.

-#### Example Output

-This has the same output as the [graphql-codegen-hasura-typescript-from-schema](#graphql-codegen-hasura-typescript-from-schema-plugin) plugin, except that the generated code is fragment-driven, as opposed to table-driven

 ### graphql-codegen-hasura-typescript-from-schema plugin